matthew-shaw/matthew-shaw.github.io/docs/blog/posts/mind-over-matter.md

 I’ve never been a particularly sporty person.
 At school I enjoyed racquet sports like tennis, badminton and squash, but that was offset by a hatred of being forced to play football and rugby.
 I particularly hated doing cross country running on, seemingly, only the very worst days of the British winter.
 The only kind of regular exercise I’ve done for the last 5 years or so is drumming in rock bands, which is surprisingly [more aerobic than you might think](http://news.bbc.co.uk/1/hi/health/7518888.stm), but still not exactly intensive.

 In February 2018 I set myself a reasonable initial target; lose 1 stone (~6.4 kg) with no particular time frame in mind, just at a sustainable rate.
 I had no immediate desires to get fitter, stronger or healthier, I just wanted to weigh less and feel better about my body image.
 My starting weight was 87 kg, the most I think I’ve ever weighed.
-The previous month I had finally given in and bought bigger jeans, or “fat pants" as I called them, that actually fit me properly.
+The previous month I had finally given in and bought bigger jeans, or "fat pants" as I called them, that actually fit me properly.
 Something had to change.

 I started walking more; by walking to work during the week and each weekend doing a longer 5 km or 6 km walk.
-The more I did it the more I thought; “I really could run some of this route if I tried".
-So I bought myself some new running trainers and sought the advice of my friends and colleagues who are into “that fitness stuff", as I jokingly referred to it.
+The more I did it the more I thought; "I really could run some of this route if I tried".
+So I bought myself some new running trainers and sought the advice of my friends and colleagues who are into "that fitness stuff", as I jokingly referred to it.

 That’s how I discovered the [Couch to 5K](https://www.nhs.uk/LiveWell/c25k/Pages/couch-to-5k.aspx) running plan.
 I wont go through the details of how the plan is structured, but suffice to say it even managed to get a disillusioned and reluctant runner like myself to actually love running.
 That very first run was a real eye opener; eight intervals of one minute runs that showed just how unfit I was.
 It was tough, but rather than be put off, I used it as a baseline to improve upon.
 Some runs were harder than others (not only when the intervals got longer), but slowly and surely my stamina improved, my heart rate went down and my recovery time got shorter.